curvegrid/go-ethereum-wiki/Building-Ethereum(Go).md

 ### Manual installation

 Building the current version of Go Ethereum is fairly easy.
-This article assumes you have Go 1.2 installed.
-If you do not, please refer to the article [Installing Go 1.2](https://github.com/ethereum/go-ethereum/wiki/Installing-Go).
+This article assumes you have Go 1.3 installed (1.2 is fine too).
+If you do not, please refer to the article [Installing Go 1.3](https://github.com/ethereum/go-ethereum/wiki/Installing-Go).

 #### Installing Dependencies